sfauzer23/IBM_DS/README.md

 - Lesson 5: Further SQL Coding (LIKE BETWEEN (AND), GROUP BY (HAVING), ORDER BY (DESC)), Incluing nested/sub-queries.
 - Lesson 6: Accessing SQL database using Python, retrieving data in python and accessing databases using SQL Magic
 - Lesson 7: Querying SQLite database using Python and unputting csv data into database
+- Lesson 8: Import the dataset and organision
+- Lesson 9: Pre-processing data

 ## PROJECTS
 - Project 1: Here I extracted data from a website using webscraping and reqeust APIs process it using Pandas and Numpy libraries.